questrel/dtree/README.md

 // --""_s < declval<T>() and declval<T>() < --""_s are both true
 // that's ok, since --""_s is not part of T (!std::is_same<T,decltype(--""_s)>) but caution in corner cases is advisable
 // todo: \U221E ( ∞ ) and x::x/0 should be synonyms for --""_s
+// ("infinity" might be confused with std::numeric_limits<T>::infinity, and "projective_infinity" seems too long
+// the only standard notation I found for the projective infinity was ∞, and that can still be confounded
+// with other notions of "infinity")
 ```

 qtl/interval.h